 Tina Brozman was only 54 in June 2007 when she died, two years after she was diagnosed – too late – with ovarian cancer.
 Tina will be remembered as an innovative jurist, a superb lawyer and law partner, and a mentor with a profound influence on the lives of many young professionals.
 But, ultimately, she was a mother, wife, daughter, and friend who was loved and is missed today.

-Knowing it was too late to affect her own survival, Tina nevertheless undertook the critical and selfless work of saving the lives of other women by laying the groundwork for the Foundation that bears her name.
+Knowing it was too late to affect her own survival, Tina nevertheless undertook the critical and selfless work of saving the lives of other women by laying the groundwork for the ovarian cancer research and awareness Foundation that bears her name.
 It is this work that Tina’s Wish has pursued since 2008 and will continue to pursue in her name, in her honor, and in her spirit.

 of women are diagnosed